 Clearly, you can claim for many different costs and damages resulting from your permanent scar injury.
 Determining the exact damages in your claim can be made much easier with professional assistance.

-As stated previously in this guide, one of the most important aspects of your permanent scar injury claim is the question of “how much is a scar worth in terms of compensation?”
+As stated previously in this guide, one of the most important aspects of your claim is the question of “how much is a scar worth in terms of compensation?”
 When determining how much compensation per stitch UK courts will award, the answer can be complicated.

-While each case must be taken on its individual merits and can vary as the result of the type and severity of the injury, we can provide for you a general guideline of average compensation amounts:
+While each case must be taken on its individual merits and can vary as the result of the type and severity of the injury, we can provide you with a general guideline of average compensation amounts.

 If you are still uncertain about your permanent scar compensation claim, you might benefit from this account of a comparable case to get a better understanding of what you may go through.